Even if you're not using your phone, you may still be distracted.

 Show your support

-You can help make our streets and communities safer by encouraging others to leave the phone alone behind the wheel.
+You can help make our streets and communities safer by encouraging others to leave their phone alone behind the wheel.
 Get a distracted driving sticker and show your support.
 They are available at participating ICBC Driver Licensing and Autoplan broker offices.

 You can also place a bulk order for distracted driving stickers to share in your community.